-Staff Response: The applicant has proposed to reduce the open space requirement of SRC 702, due to the existing conditions of the site.
+Finding: The applicant has proposed to reduce the open space requirement of SRC 702, due to the existing conditions of the site.
 The multi-family development is 0.26-mile from Grant Park.
 Under the multi-family standards, the proposal would meet the common open space standards if the site is within 0.25-mile of a public park.
-The proposed site is just outside of the distance to reduce the common open space standard by 50 percent.
-The current application provides approximately 85% of the required common open space and over 1,000 square feet more open space if within 0.25-mile of a public park.
+The applicant provided an updated Open Space and Landscaping Plan on October 6, 2020, which meets the stand of SRC 702.020(a)(1).
+Therefore, the adjustment is no longer needed.
+The applicant is unable to meet the minimum width requirement due to the existing conditions.
+The infill development prevents any dimension for common open space to meet 25-feet without substantial changes to the development site and possibly the buildings.
+The applicant is providing a larger length of a single common open space in order to compensate for the lack of width on the site.

 The decision criteria are addressed below.